raganwald/braythwayt.com/_posts/2015-01-29-how-i-write-books-with-github-and-leanpub.md

 I would find it very awkward to take material on a one-way trip from a blog post into a professional publishing tool like InDesign, so I have made a conscious decision to use text files in [Markdown] format for everything.
 I publish.
 Many successful authors have much higher standards for the format and layout of their books, and I believe they are not satisfied with Markdown.
 I understand that, but the tradeoff works for me.

-I pubish the blog posts using [GitHub Pages], and I use LeanPub's GitHub integration to publish my books.
+I pubish the blog posts using [GitHub Pages], and I use Leanpub's GitHub integration to publish my books.
 Storing things in GitHub has a very big benefit for my blog posts and for my "free" books: Readers can file issues and even submit pull requests to suggest fixes.

 [Markdown]: http://daringfireball.net/projects/markdown/